PPTArena: A Benchmark for PowerPoint Editing: Introduction

 \section{Introduction}

-As VLM-driven agents begin to operate productivity software, the capability that matters most in everyday use: editing existing PowerPoint (PPT) decks with structure-aware precision, remains largely unverified and under-supported~\cite{openai2025chatgptagent}.
-Image- or PDF-based formulations discard deck semantics (formats, placeholders, shape trees), while text-to-slides pipelines emphasize generation and ignore edit-in-place constraints~\cite{jung2025talkslideslanguagedrivenagents,ge2025autopresentdesigningstructuredvisuals}.
+As Vision-Language Model (VLM) agents begin to operate software, the capability that matters most in everyday use—editing existing PowerPoint (PPT) decks with precision—remains largely unverified and under-supported~\cite{openai2025chatgptagent}.
+Image- or PDF-based formulations discard deck semantics (formats, shape trees, master layouts), while text-to-slides pipelines emphasize generation and ignore edit-in-place constraints~\cite{jung2025talkslideslanguagedrivenagents, ge2025autopresentdesigningstructuredvisuals}.
 This gap matters because most decks are refined through revision, not from scratch, making reliable layout reasoning and non-destructive modification the realistic bar for agentic PPT capability.
 Yet we still lack a benchmark that asks the practical question: \emph{can today’s multimodal agents reliably edit existing decks with high instruction fidelity and visual quality?}

 Reliable PPT editing is intrinsically hard.
 Rasterized ``image editing'' views discard the object- and style-level structure that makes editing precise: fonts and paragraphs, shape geometries, z-order, theme colors, slide masters, and cross-references are all lost once a deck is treated as a bitmap.
 The same instruction (\eg, ``make the subtitle 18pt and align the two logos to the grid'') can require multiple coordinated actions across several slides, conditioned on the existing layout and theme.
 Evaluation is equally subtle: a change can be syntactically valid yet semantically wrong or aesthetically poor.
 These failure modes are systematically invisible to benchmarks that only check final text strings, API-level diffs, or pixel similarity, and they motivate a benchmark that treats PPT editing as a structured program over deck semantics, with explicit scoring of both instruction following and visual quality.